Protect the Games You Build in the Public Cloud

 Sonrai Dig can accelerate innovation using the public cloud without the loss of control.
 Leading organizations use Sonrai Dig to protect their public cloud environments from misconfiguration, policy violations, identity, and data governance.

-With relentless remediation, Sonrai Security clients achieve continuous security and compliance, and can fully realize the benefits of the cloud by migrating regulated workloads and building next-generation applications.
+With relentless remediation, Sonrai's clients achieve continuous security and compliance, and can fully realize the benefits of the cloud by migrating regulated workloads and building next-generation applications.

 Since their inception, gaming platforms have relied on custom network procedures deployed with performance as the single most important factor to development.
 Security sometimes takes a backseat.
-With Sonrai Dig, developers at gaming companies are empowered to deliver faster, more flexible applications securely while preventing unintended and mistaken data exposure.
+With Sonrai Dig, developers, DevOps, and DevSecOps teams at gaming companies are empowered to deliver faster, more flexible applications securely while preventing unintended and mistaken data exposure.
 We help your architecture to be secure, agile, and compliant.
-Extend execution integrity to monitoring of all data, resources, and microservices across your public cloud.
+Extend execution integrity to the monitoring of all data, resources, and microservices across your public cloud.

 Put best practices in place by continuously monitoring database and database service access to get immediate feedback on the health of your AWS, Azure, GCP, and Kubernetes environments.
 Insufficient protection of your data in the cloud can cause significant harm to your business.
 Using Sonrai Dig to discover and monitor access to these critical stores and resources can ensure data in the cloud remains secure.

 Deploying workloads into the cloud can quickly involve complex sets of microservices and serverless functions in fluid architectures that change every few minutes or seconds.
 The result is a constantly changing security environment, with thousands of pieces of compute across hundreds of roles.
 This complexity in identity and data access leaves your company at risk if your controls are not met or enforced.